Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Physical and occupational rehabilitation might be needed in cases of:

 Serious body trauma (such as a serious vehicle wreck)

-A speech pathologist offers services to help improve speech abilities after events like:
+In any situation, the ability to communicate is crucial to independence.
+With that in mind, speech pathologists offers services to help improve speech abilities after events like:

 Head or neck Trauma